codyaverett/memento/personal/job-hunting/jb-hunt-topics.md

 # React Native questions
 I've only dabbled with react native, I've created simple test projects for IOS and Android before.
 I like to say that expert with react and I've been using it since 2017.
-I've read about react native for web too which is a compatibility layer .
+I've read about react native for web too which is a compatibility layer.

 # Component Design
 - I like small focused components that can either be reused or replaced easily